Funk3/jobscript/README.md

 ## Information

-- This project uses react-boostrap, information can be found [here](https://react-bootstrap.github.io/getting-started/introduction/)
+- This project uses react-bootstrap, information can be found [here](https://react-bootstrap.github.io/getting-started/introduction/)
+- React talks to backend with Axios